How To Write A Novel

-How to Write a Novel is an online novel writing course that does exactly what is says on the tin, without an unrealistic promise or a quick fix in sight.
-There is no secret; writing a novel is hard work, but it is a craft that can be an art, so the creative process can be learned, practiced, and improved.
+How to Write a Novel is an online course that does exactly what is says on the tin, without an unrealistic promise or a quick fix in sight.
+There is no secret; writing a novel is hard work, but the creative process can be learned, practiced, and improved.

 Who is it for?

-How to Write a Novel Online is an intermediary-level course (the equivalent of a university Level 2 undergraduate unit), which develops and builds upon our popular entry-level course Becoming a Writer: An Introduction to Prose Fiction (although students who have not taken this course are, of course, equally welcome).
-This course is open to anyone who is writing, or wants to write, a novel (in any genre) and is intended to offer constructive and practical advice on how to successfully complete a book-length project and then, hopefully, sell it.
+How to Write a Novel Online is an intermediary-level course (the equivalent of a university Level 2 undergraduate unit).
+This course is open to anyone who is writing (or wants to write) a novel, and is intended to offer constructive and practical advice on how to successfully complete a book-length project and then, hopefully, sell it.

 How will I learn?